sappo/dotfiles/README.md

 ctrl-x      | Uncomment line
-TAB         | Move to next buffer s-TAB       | Move to previous buffer
-CR          | Highlight current word ctrl-p      | Rotate the previous paste forward in yank buffer ctrl-n      | Rotate the previous paste backward in yank buffer s\<motion\> | substitute ss          | substitute line
+TAB         | Move to next buffer s-TAB       | Move to previous buffer ctrl-w      | Close current buffer (does not close the last) CR          | Highlight current word ctrl-p      | Rotate forward in yank buffer ctrl-n      | Rotate backward in yank buffer s\<motion\> | substitute ss          | substitute line space-u     | open the menu ctrl-space  | ctrlspace menu

 To compile asynchronously use `:Make` for foreground compilation and `:Make!` for background compilation.